Donald Trump Rehearsed His Plans To Falsely Claim Election Victory, New Report Reveals

-Donald Trump rehearsed his plans to falsely claim victory on election night, with a new report revealing that he was aware he might lose but planned to take advantage of the potential confusion during ballot counting to assert himself as the winner.
+President Donald Trump reportedly rehearsed his plans to falsely claim victory on election night, with a new report revealing that he was aware he might lose but planned to take advantage of the potential confusion during ballot counting to assert himself as the winner.

-Trump has come under fire for his insistence that he really won the presidential election but that it was stolen through widespread fraud, but Axios reveals that his victory claims could have been weeks or months in the making.
+Trump has come under fire for his insistence that he really won the presidential election but that it was stolen through widespread fraud, but Axios revealed that his victory claims could have been weeks or months in the making.
 The outlet revealed that he was aware of what political experts called a “red mirage,” the perception on Nov.
-3 that he might hold a wide lead due to the Election Day votes being counted first and the more Democratic-heavy mail-in votes counted later.
+3 that he might hold a wide lead due to the Election Day votes being counted first and the more Democratic-heavy mail-in votes being counted later.

+“Trump intended to exploit this — to weaponize it for his vast base of followers,” Axios noted.

 The report noted that after a disastrous first debate when he was widely criticized for attacking Biden, Trump decided on a plan to declare himself the winner on November 3.
 He even shared the plans with others close to him.